mmangus/thumbler-eda/README.md

 # thumbler-eda
-EDA files for split keyboard with dual thumb pointers
+EDA files for split keyboard with clicky encoder and thumb pointer